MaxLastBreath/OptimizerWeb/releases/3.0/patch.md

 - The auto search functionality now searches for the game installation inside of an emulator.

 ### Other Updates
-- Rebranded from TOTK Optimizer to NX Optimizer
+- Rehranded from TOTK Optimizer to NX Optimizer
 - TKMM integrates changes directly
 - Official website: [https://www.nxoptimizer.com/](https://www.nxoptimizer.com/)
 - Enhanced readme linking to official site